One Trick to Solve All N-Sum Problems

 };

-This approach can solve the problem, LeetCode problem 1 "Two Sum" and LeetCode problem 167 "Two Sum II - Input Array is Sorted" can be solved with a similar idea with slight modifications, so I won't write them here.
+This solves the problem.
+LeetCode Problem 1 "Two Sum" and Problem 167 "Two Sum II - Input Array Is Sorted" can be solved in a similar way with some changes, so I won’t write them here.

-There may be multiple pairs of elements in nums
+Now, there may be multiple pairs in nums

 .
-Your algorithm should return all pairs of elements whose sum is target
+Please return all pairs whose sum is target

 List<List<Integer>> twoSumTarget(int[] nums, int target);